sig-gis/SEPAL-CEO/docs_OpenMRV/SampleStratification.rst

   a.
 Now we will calculate the required sample size for each strata.
   b.
 You can click on the “+” button to get more information.
   c.
-First we need to set the **standard error of the expected overall accuracy.** It is 0.01 by default, however for this exercise we will set it to 0.05.
+First we need to set the **standard error of the expected overall accuracy.** It is 0.01 by default, however for this tutorial we will set it to 0.05.

     i.
 This value affects the number of samples placed in each map class.
 The lower the value, the more points there are in the sample design.
 Test this by changing the error from 0.05 to 0.01, and then change it back to point 0.05.
 Alternatively, you can click the up/down button to the right of the number. ii.
 Note that you can adjust this incrementally with the up/down arrows on the right side of the parameter.

   d.
 Then determine the **minimum sample size per strata.** By default it is 100.
-For the purposes of this test we will set it to 20, **but in practice this should be higher.**
+For the purposes of this tutorial we will set it to 20, **but in practice this should be higher.**
   e.
 You can also check the “Do you want to modify the sampling size” box.
   f.
 If you would like, you can edit the name of the file & download a csv with the sample design.
 The file contains the table shown above with some additional calculations.
 However, SEPAL will automatically save this file.